REMOTELY NATIVE

 Dimensions variable

-Detail: Sign linking to chlorophyll map
+Detail, botanical sign linking to interactive chlorophyll map

 When strolling through the Cantieri Culturali quarter in Palermo this summer, the botanical signs in fluorescent magenta are sure to catch your eye.
 Yet, instead of the expected information on the Latin name and origin of the corresponding plant, only a QR code is to be found on the plaques.
 When scanned with a smartphone, a satellite map unfolds, depicting the plant's region of origin in equally vibrant and intriguingly mismatched colours: the mountains in Myanmar, the rainforest in Guatemala, or parts of northern Africa, all in shades of pink, blue, and magenta.